 Join me in the My Heart & Mind Community.
 A Facebook group to make friends, talk heart stuff, share experiences and have fun.

-Read my book The Basics of Heart Health Management at Home Digital Workbook.
-Helping you with the practical side of life when living with heart disease.
+Read my book The Basics of Heart Health Management at Home Workbook.
+Helping you with the emotional and practical side of life when living with heart disease.
 The source code of the how not only the what and the why!